Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Students from three schools, Rhodes, Centre, and Sewanee, will take part in this unique liberal arts collaboration examining these timely and important questions.
 The Program Leader for each fall will be a faculty member from one of these schools.

 This is a Rhodes program and all courses are Rhodes courses.
 The grades will appear on the student's transcript as grades earned and will be factored into the Rhodes GPA.
-F11 will be granted for successful completion of the program.
+Students wishing to earn F11 on this program may do so by successfully completing the program and two program assessments (one before and one after the semester abroad).
 Student applications are on the Buckman Center's website.

 Courses: